-Though we were just Juniors in high school when the organization started, our lives have been truly impacted and purpose-driven since the beginning.
+Though we were just Juniors in high school when the organization started, our lives have been truly impacted and purpose-driven from the start.
 Each day we are reminded just how big of a blessing it is to serve and love the people both within our local community and internationally.
 We believe that this is just the beginning of the story of hope that we are so blessed to help write.
 Guatemala has not only our hearts, but the hearts, prayers and thoughts of many from our hometown and others from around the U.S.

 Our impact in Guatemala City is focused on projects that defend the rights to shelter, health and education.
 We do projects such as building homes, hosting medical clinics, trainings for special educators in Guatemala, and running a community group for teen mothers in Guatemala City.
 These projects are done through the partnership of various Guatemalan organizations as we beleive empowering the local leadership is really important.

 Each day, HOPE’S IN builds into student leaders and brings them into the overall leadership of the organization.
 We want to encourage young leaders to use their talents and lives for a purpose and for others.